-Then someone had to go and mention oysters on the half shell, and now I am counting the days until my first post-pregnancy meal.
+Then someone had to go and mention oysters on the half shell, and now I am counting the seconds until my first post-pregnancy meal.
 When I mentioned this to Dr. Jeremy, my chiropractor, he offered to show me some acupressure maneuvers that are thought to help induce labor.
 To my surprise, his demonstration turned me into an ooey gooey blob of relaxation in just a few minutes.
-Which is great, but the question is . . .
+Which is great, but the question is…

 Does it really work?

-Because I have never had a medical situation which indicated the need for an induction I have let my babies choose their own birthdays.
+Because I have never had a medical situation which indicated the need to induce labor, I have let my babies choose their own birthdays.
 I love the thought that my little one initiates our very first interaction (sending the hormone HCG to my pituitary to say “Hey, I’m here!
-Please build me a comfy little home!”), then wraps up the process by triggering another hormone that says, “I’m ready to come out and meet you now!”
+Please build me a comfy little home!”), then wrapping up the process by triggering another hormone that says, “I’m ready to come out and meet you now!”

 “Recent research has pointed out that labor actually begins when the baby’s lungs mature enough and secrete a protein called surfactant.
 Surfactant is essential breathing outside the womb.
 The release of this protein signals a cascade of hormones in the mother telling the mother’s body to initiate labor.
 (Dr. Carole Mendelson, Dr. Jennifer Condon and Dr. Pancharatnam Jeyasuria, 2004).
 As the baby prepares and lowers in the mother’s body it puts pressure on the cervix causing a release in the hormone, oxytocin.
 Oxytocin is a very important hormone in labor and delivery.
 It thins and dilates the cervix, causes contractions, and moves the baby down and out of the birth canal.
 It also releases breast milk and triggers nurturing and bonding feelings.” (source)

 How does acupressure play into this little symphony between mama and baby?
 Many of the pressure points listed below are thought to encourage baby to move down into the birth canal, which would cause mama to produce oxytocin – the “labor hormone.”
-Unlike induction with pitocin, which is synthetic oxytocin, acupressure seems to encourage the body’s own natural processes – provided it is done past the 40th week of gestation.
+Unlike induction with pitocin, which is synthetic oxytocin, acupressure is thought to encourage the body’s own natural processes.
+Many practitioners believe it will only work if the baby is ready, but it is only recommended after the 40th week of pregnancy as a precautionary measure.